vladp72/iffl/docs/README.md

     char_array_list data{ &input_buffer };
     //
     // Resizing container to the input buffer size.
-    // Container will ask memory resource for alllocation
+    // Container will ask memory resource for allocation
     // and resource will return pointer to the input buffer.
-    // Rest of algorith will avoid making any calls that can
+    // Rest of algorithm will avoid making any calls that can
     // trigger memory reallocation.
 If we trigger that then
     // resource will throw std::bad_alloc because it does not have
     // any more memory it can allocate.